teamrabu/rabu-schedule/readme.md

 This early version of Rabu Schedule has many limitations.
 Here are a few:

 - *Subject to change.* Everything about Rabu Schedule is subject to change.
-In particular, the input file format is likely to change, and we may switch to a different language for the command-line script.
+In particular, the input file format is likely to change.

 - *No command-line error checking.* If you give the command-line tool a bad JSON file, it doesn't warn you.